teampears/studious-adventure/Report/report-draft.md

 # Project Planning
 In the first pahse of the project, when we were first introduced to the probelm and opportunity we decided that the episodic clients, who may be new to seeking assistance from a service such as the Food Bank, would be the northstar client for this project.
 As these folks may not be familiar with the process, it is important to reduce the severity of the barriers (onboarding) to them as much as possible.
 And the carryover client would include chronic clients who require more regular assistance.
 As these clients are already familiar with the physical process of booking.
 They will now benefit from simpler and more easy to manage bookings.
 During this project number of assumptions were made.
 For instance, we assumed that the Regina Food Bank (RFB) has only two major types of clients, episodic and chronic clients.
-This assumption somewhat made things little eaiser and helped us focusing on the requirments and needs of these two groups of clients.
-Also, we
+This assumption somehow made things little eaiser and helped us focusing on the requirments and needs of these two groups of clients.

 # Clients or Customers